 Like most home improvement projects, the cost to build or repair a fence varies greatly, depending on the total amount of fencing you need, the materials you use, and a number of other factors.
 Unlike other projects, however, a new fence won’t necessarily add a ton of value to your house—but it can certainly be worth the money in terms of enjoyment and practical benefits.

 The Costs of Fence Construction

-According to data from Home Advisor, the average cost to build a fence is anywhere from $1,648 to nearly $4,000, with the average sitting around $2,700.
+According to data from Home Advisor, the average cost to build a fence is anywhere from $1,663 to over $4,000, with the average sitting around $2,800.
 The exact pricing depends on many factors, but you can expect to pay anywhere from $13 to $50 per linear foot of fencing if you use average-cost labor and materials.

 The terrain of your yard may impact labor costs, too, especially if the area needs to be leveled or is covered in brush.

 Below are the line items included in your final total.
 Some, like permits, won’t be negotiable, but for others, like materials, you’ll need to make decisions that will impact the cost.